wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 ## Choreo

 Choreo is bundled in the installer!
 Choreo is an application for creating time optimal autonomous trajectories. :doc:`Read more here </docs/software/wpilib-tools/choreo/index>`.

+## Elastic

+Elastic is bundled in the installer!
+Elastic is a simple and modern dashboard.